Agency warns of water deficits for England

 - Ofwat to quiz water firms over shortages

+- The 11 cities most likely to run out of drinking water

+According to the Environment Agency, extraction of groundwater - the water beneath the earth's surface - is not at a sustainable level for 28% of groundwater bodies and up to 18% of surface waters.

-A year earlier in 2016, unsustainable extraction prevented at least 6% and possibly up to 15% of river water bodies from achieving "a good ecological status or potential."
+A year earlier in 2016, unsustainable extraction meant that at least 6% and possibly up to 15% of river water bodies did not achieve "a good ecological status or potential".

-Around 77% of chalk streams also failed this measure, with over extraction of water being responsible in a quarter of the streams that were tested.
+The majority of chalk streams also failed to meet that standard, with over extraction of water being responsible in a quarter of the streams that were tested.

-"We need to change our attitudes to water use," said Emma Howard Boyd, the Environment Agency chair.
+"We need to change our attitudes to water use," said Emma Howard Boyd, the Environment Agency chair woman.

 "It is the most fundamental thing needed to ensure a healthy environment, but we are taking too much of it and have to work together to manage this precious resource."

-Addressing the questions of how much freshwater was being extracted, a spokesman for Water UK said water companies were tackling the issue head-on.
+Addressing the questions of how to reduce the amount of water that is being used, Michael Roberts, from Water UK, said water companies were tackling the question head-on.

-"The water industry works hard to protect the environment, and companies will set out ambitious plans later this year which should mean less water is taken out of our rivers," he said.

-"We've also cut leakage a third since the 1990s, but we know there's a lot more to do - which is why it's one of our top priorities."
+But Environment Minister George Eustice has told BBC Radio 5 live that the proposed Environment Agency household water guidelines are "not a cap" and that "nobody need worry that we're shutting off the taps".

+"It's more a target really to encourage individual households to think about their water, to encourage the use of, for instance, flushing systems on toilets that are more economical in the way they use water, and basically get the types of innovation that we need within households over a period of time, so that we are using water more carefully."

-The big questions going forward, according to the Environment Agency, are the impacts of climate change and population growth.
+The big questions for the future, according to the Environment Agency, are the impacts of climate change and population growth.

-Rising temperatures will affect the timing and amount of rainfall that flows into rivers and replenishes ground water supplies.
+Rising temperatures will affect the timing and amount of rainfall that flows into rivers and replenishes groundwater supplies.

 Although average summer rainfall is not predicted to change, more rainfall is likely to occur in large downpours in the future, increasing the chances of droughts and floods happening at the same time.